cbcrc/LinkIt/slightly-more-complex-example.md

 ---------------
 To execute this example, see [LinkIt.Samples](LinkIt.Samples/SlightlyMoreComplexExample.cs).

-Let's say you have a blog post class that reference media, images and tags by ids.
+Let's say you have a blog post class that references a media, images and tags by ids.
 The model and linked source for media and tags are defined in the [getting started example](README.md).
 ```csharp
 public class BlogPost {
     public int Id { get; set; }